 The quality of light you work under can have an enormous effect on your energy levels, your mood, and your quality of life.
 If you leave your dental practice feeling exhausted at the end of the day, the problem might be lighting.
-The good news is: With just a few easy fixes, you, your staff, and your patients can feel better in no time.
+The good news is: With just a few dental office design fixes, you, your staff, and your patients can feel better in no time.

 Let’s Talk Lighting

 Before we get into the different types of dental office operatory lights, you need to understand the different types of lighting and how they work together.
 In most dental offices, there’s ambient lighting and task lighting.
 Ambient lighting illuminates the entire space, while task lighting is designed to help you accomplish specific jobs (not only are these your operatory lights, but also your desk lamps).
 You need both, but you also need to balance them.
 If your task lighting is much brighter than your ambient lighting, it can result in eye strain, fatigue, and headache.